thegrill/grill/grill/views/README.md

 ## Layer Stack Composition

-Similar to `Prim Composition`, but available for the whole stage.
+Similar to `Prim Composition`, but available for the whole stage by creating a graph of [layer stacks](https://graphics.pixar.com/usd/docs/USD-Glossary.html#USDGlossary-LayerStack).
 This helps answer questions like:

-- What prims are being affected by layers X and Y?
+- What prims are being affected by [layers](https://graphics.pixar.com/usd/docs/USD-Glossary.html#USDGlossary-Layer) X and Y?

 On the upper left, all used layers in the current stage are listed.
 On the upper right, all prims that are affected by the selected layers are listed.